 Is it safe?

 Haiti is an unstable country politically.
 The US Department of State does list Haiti as a dangerous country.
 The majority of the unrest is in the capital city of Port-au-Prince.
 All air travel into Haiti goes through the Port-au-Prince airport.
 The Villages are located two to four hours from Port-au-Prince.
 The Hands and Feet Project makes the safety of our children, staff and guests a high priority.
 We continually monitor the environment and adapt where we see appropriate.
 The Mission Guest Village in Ikondo has a natural barrier but is also staffed with security at any given time.
 The people of Haiti are friendly and it is safe to walk around town in groups with a member of HAFP staff.
 However, being foreigners in Haiti, you will stand out, therefore we ask you to use caution when traveling off-site.
-Under no circumstances may you travel off-site without prior approval from our on-site Trip Host.
+Under NO circumstances may you travel off-site without prior approval from our on the field Trip Host.

 Will we need immunizations?